Applies to: Microsoft Cloud App Security

 Enter one admin account email of your G Suite admin.

-If you have a G Suite unlimited account, check this check box.
-For information about which features are available in Cloud App Security for G Suite unlimited, see Enable instant visibility, protection, and governance actions for your apps.
+If you have a G Suite Business or Enterprise account, check this check box.
+For information about which features are available in Cloud App Security for G Suite Business or Enterprise, see Enable instant visibility, protection, and governance actions for your apps.

 Click Save settings.